 Deontay Wilder’s trainer and co-manager Jay Deas was sure the WBC champion would be facing Anthony Joshua this year.

-Discussing the collapse ahead of an alternatively arranged clash with Tyson Fury on December 1, Deas thought the unification was certain when he heard details of their proposal to the Briton.
+Discussing the collapse ahead of an alternatively arranged clash with Tyson Fury on December 1, Deas thought the unification was inevitable when he heard details of their proposal to the Briton.

-Plans were set in motion over the summer to offer Joshua the $50 million fee requested in an interview with UK media.
+Plans were set in motion over the summer to offer Joshua the $50 million fees requested in an interview with U.K. media.

 “The Joshua fight collapse was frustrating,” Deas exclusively told World Boxing News.

 “When we offered fifty million, a sum never before guaranteed a heavyweight fighter in the history of boxing.
 I was sure it would happen.